Timidalucia/Mini-Research-Problem/README.md

 GRPO is used as a reinforcement-style post-training method with LoRA adapters.

 This branch explores whether reward-based training can produce competitive reasoning improvements under a very small trainable budget.

+Pipeline:

+`prompt → model generates a group of answers → reward and rank them → GRPO loss → update LoRA only`

 Rank explored: